edalorzo/fundamental-programming/README.rst

 The principle here is not to trust any external sources of data, and from the perspective of methods any parameters passed to public and protected methods are considered external sources of data from the perspective of the API designer vs the API implementor vs the API user.
 Since classes are the building blocks of our systems, making them bullet proof will ensure our systems are more robust.

 The barricade principle could be implemented at different levels of abstraction.
 For example, by validating the input parameters of public methods we create a barricade that protects private methods within a class, making it sure for private methods to use any parameters passed to them without having to re-validate them.
-The barricade could also be implemented in layered by means of validating user's input in the controller layer and making sure that any user's input is sanitized by the time it reaches the service layer.
+The barricade could also be implemented in layered applications by means of validating user's input in the controller layer by this guaranteeing that any user's input is sanitized by the time it reaches the service layer.

 What About Dependency Injection?